 Bids for constructing the station were opened on September 10, 1903, but, being in excess of the balance of the appropriation, were rejected, and a few weeks later the district engineer was authorizes to purchase material and perform the work using hired labor.

-Slip Point Lighthouse was replaced in 1951 by a beacon and fog signal on a keepers’ duplex has since been shared by the Clallam Bay County Sheriff’s Department and Coast Guard Personnel.
+Slip Point Lighthouse was replaced in 1951 by a beacon and fog signal on a keepers’ duplex has since been shared by the Clallam Bay County Sheriff’s Department and Coast Guard personnel.
 In 2001, legislation was approved by the House of Representatives transferring 23.6 acres of Slip Point Lightstation to the local community for inclusion in Clallam Bay Spit County Park.
 Public officials of Clallam County have launched an effort to gather historic photos and blueprints of the original lighthouse that could be used in building an accurate replica.
 The modern beacon and the catwalk on top of the cement footings were removed around 2000, leaving just the keepers’ duplex standing as a reminder of Slip Point Lighthouse.